nuejs/nue/packages/templates/nuejs.org/docs/single-page-apps.md

 ## Next steps
 This covers building SPAs within the multi-site architecture.
 See [State API](state-api) for complete details on state management and routing patterns.

+What's missing is world-class design.
+The templates coming later will provide that same Apple/Linear polish for apps too.
+Complex SPAs that are 90% done through inheritance.